bturcotte82/SlackRedPanda/README.md

-# A Slack Community Monitor Dashboard (Built with Redpanda) 🔴🐼
+# A Slack Community Monitor Dashboard - Built with Redpanda 🔴🐼

 Are you the owner of an online community based in Slack?